yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

         yugaplus-backend
     ```

+{{< note title="Flyway and Advisory Locks" >}}
+If you use YugabyteDB 2.20.1 or later, then add the following environment variable to the `docker run` command above:

+`-e DB_CONN_INIT_SQL="SET yb_silence_advisory_locks_not_supported_error=true" \`

+The application uses Flyway to apply database migrations on startup.
+Flyway will try to acquire the [PostgreSQL advisory locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) that are [not supported](https://github.com/yugabyte/yugabyte-db/issues/3642) by YugabyteDB yet.
+You can use Flyway with YugabyteDB even without this type of locks.
+{{< /note >}}

-The backend connects to YugabyteDB that listens on port `5433` using the same PostgreSQL JDBC driver (`DB_URL=jdbc:postgresql://...`).
+The application backend connects to YugabyteDB that listens on port `5433` using the same PostgreSQL JDBC driver (`DB_URL=jdbc:postgresql://...`).
 The application uses the default username and password which is `yugabyte`.

 Upon successful connection, the backend uses Flyway to apply database migrations: